 Whatever works to recharge you (that’s healthy).
 Bonus points if you do something outdoors (because nature has a way of calming the mind and increasing happiness).
 And extra bonus points if you can dedicate more than 10-15 minutes to this activity.

 This time is for you, so use your imagination and do what will work best for you (and feel free to change it up daily).
 Doing this will help you be more focused and more productive.
 And it will increase your energy and put you in a better mood.

 It will also help you think more clearly.
 So you can make the best decision on what and how to delegate, what to let go of, and how to get everything that is important done.

 Let’s wrap it up

 I’m going to leave you with a bit of a warning: there’s more left once you re-prioritize.
 You must learn how and when to delegate, how and when to let go of things that aren’t that important, how to say “no” and have strong boundaries, how to simplify your life, and so on.

 And this article can only cover so much.
-But it’s a starting point.
-And it’s necessary to learn if you want to be successful AND not burn out.
+But it’s a great starting point.